Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 <figure>
 	<a href="https://www.flickr.com/photos/146724089@N04/32137434396/in/dateposted-public/"><img src="https://c5.staticflickr.com/1/631/32137434396_02e8bb8529_b.jpg" alt="image"></a>
-	<figcaption>Assign the symbol UIViewAlertForUnsatisfiableConstraints, and supply an attention-grabbing log message.</figcaption>
+	<figcaption>Assign the symbol as UIViewAlertForUnsatisfiableConstraints, and supply an attention-grabbing log message.</figcaption>
 </figure>

 # 2. When you hit the breakpoint, trace the autolayout stack